-If you find yourself needing to report an Attorney or Deputy, or are facing legal action in this position yourself, our expert team are here to help you achieve the right resolution.
+If you find yourself needing to report an Attorney or Deputy, or are facing legal action in this position yourself, our experts are here to help you achieve the right resolution.

 An Attorney or Deputy’s job is to act in the best interests of someone who no longer has the capacity to make their own decisions.
 However, if you believe the choices made are not acting in someone’s best interests, they are failing to fulfil their duties properly, or the Joint Attorneys in place are unable to work together, we are here for you.

-Alternatively if you’re an Attorney or Deputy facing a claim yourself, our experts at Giles Wilson also understand the intricacies of these disputes.
-We offer pragmatic, constructive advice to work through these matters with unwavering attention to detail, so that your position is protected against any unwarranted report.
+Alternatively, if you’re an Attorney or Deputy facing a claim yourself, our experts at Giles Wilson also understand the intricacies of these disputes.
+We offer pragmatic, constructive advice to work through these matters with unwavering attention to detail, protecting your position against any unwarranted report.

 Whether you want to bring safeguarding issues to the attention of legal authorities, or need guidance to defend against claims like abuse of power, we have decades of experience in the Court of Protection and can manage your legal proceedings from start to finish.